aartaka/guile-lmdb/README.md

 - Values can be anything: strings, bytevectors, or `val` objects wrapping arbitrary pointers.
-- All the error codes are prettily displayed via Guile `error`, preventing the further operations on error.
+- All the error codes are prettily raised via Guile exception system, preventing the further operations on error.
 - Lots of optional arguments for (opinionated) non-mandatory arguments.